sparoodata/mongolens_new/README.md

 ### Data Protection: Working with Database Backups

-When leveraging MongoDB Lens for analysis or experimentation, consider using a backup copy of yoru data hosted on a separate MongoDB instance.
+When leveraging MongoDB Lens for analysis or experimentation, consider using a backup copy of your data hosted on a separate MongoDB instance.

 Start by generating the backup with `mongodump`.
 Next, spin up a fresh MongoDB instance (e.g. on a different port like `27018`) and restore the backup there using `mongorestore`.
 Once it's running, point MongoDB Lens to the backup instance's connection string (e.g. `mongodb://localhost:27018/mydatabase`).